 We believe strongly that Kipina is a long-awaited revolution in early childhood education.
 We’ve documented every system and procedure.
 We’ve created lesson plans for all stages and ages.
-We’ve made custom nursery school management software to automate most of the annoying daily grind leaving staff to focus on the kids
+We’ve made custom preschool management software to automate most of the annoying daily grind leaving staff to focus on the kids

-While we are still opening new nurseries in the UAE (that we own and operate), we are now looking for like-minded organisations and social entrepreneurs who want to make a positive contribution to their communities, and run a successful respected business anywhere in the world.
+While we are still opening new preschools in the UAE (that we own and operate), we are now looking for like-minded organisations and social entrepreneurs who want to make a positive contribution to their communities and run a successful respected business anywhere in the world.